sfxcode/formkit-primevue-nuxt/README.md

 <!-- Highlight some of the features your module provide here -->
 - ⛰ &nbsp;Validation by FormKit
 - 🚠 &nbsp;UI by PrimeVue
+- 🏎 &nbsp;Auto import for formkit-primevue components and composables
+-
 ## Quick Setup

 Install the module to your Nuxt application with one command: